jp3tty/bikesharing/README.md

 ## Summary
-Based on the data Citi Bike is a viable business because NYC subscribers use the transportation service more than the general customers.
-Assuming that there are less general customers (tourists) in Des Moines, Citi Bikes should do well in a place that has less general customers.
+Based on the data, Citi Bike's bike share is a viable business in NYC because the "Subscribers" make up a bulk of the sevices ridership.
+The same could be said for a Citi Bike bike share in Des Moines.

+In order to make a stronger case for dispatching a bike share service in Des Moines, a comparison on each cities demographics is required.